Amanb1145/live-streaming-server/README.md

 * STREAMING_SERVER_EMAIL - Email for generating certificates
 * STREAMING_SERVER_DOMAIN - Domain of the certificates (Default: _)

-after setting up the configurations then build an image- sudo docker-compose up -d --build
+after setting up the configurations then build an image with command-

+sudo docker-compose up -d --build

 ## Cerbot